-winning bid $\beta(v)$ is an equilibrium outcome (as is the losing bid) and distinct from the bid strategy of the individual bidder $\sigma(s)$.
+In fact, no matter how one structures the information or the equilibrium strategies, it is impossible for revenue to fall below the level attained in this example, i.e., 1/6 is a tight lower bound on revenue when there are two bidders and there is a pure common value that is standard uniform.
+Moreover, not only is it impossible for revenue to fall below the level of the example, but the distribution of winning bids in any equilibrium under any information structure must first-order stochastically dominate the winning-bid distribution in the equilibrium we just constructed.
+The full proof of this result will be established in Theorem 1 below.
+To develop intuition, we will give a partial proof that revenue cannot fall below 1/6.
+First, notice that the equilibria in the no-information, complete-information, and independent-signal constructions all have the feature that the winning bid is a deterministic and weakly increasing function of the true value v.
+We denote the winning-bid function by $\beta:[0,1]\to[0,1]$ and emphasize that the winning bid $\beta(v)$ is an equilibrium outcome (as is the losing bid) and distinct from the bid strategy of the individual bidder $\sigma(s)$.
 In the no-information case, the winning bid is always $\beta(v) = 1/2$; under complete information, the winning bid is $\beta(v) = v$; and in the independent-signal construction, $\beta(v) = v/3$.
 Let us explore more generally what can happen in symmetric equilibria of this form.
-In other words, we implicitly assume that whatever the information structure and equilibrium strategies are, they induce an outcome in which (i) both players are equally likely to win at any given value v and (ii) the bidder who wins pays an amount that is a deterministic and increasing function $\beta(v)$ of the true value.
+In other words, we maintain the endogenous assumption that whatever the information structure and equilibrium strategies are, they induce an outcome in which (i) both players are equally likely to win at any given value v and (ii) the bidder who wins pays an amount that is a deterministic and increasing function $\beta(v)$ of the true value.
 For simplicity, we will also assume that ties occur with zero probability, and that β is strictly increasing.
 Notice that we are suppressing a great deal of information about the underlying information structure and equilibrium strategies that induce the winning bid.
-Nonetheless, the winning bid function β provides sufficient information to calculate revenue and each bidder's expected surplus where the latter follows from symmetry.7
+Nonetheless, the winning-bid function β provides sufficient information to calculate revenue:7 $$R = \int{v=0}^{1} \beta(v) \, dv$$ and to calculate each bidder's expected surplus:

-$$R = \int{v=0}^{1} \beta(v) \, dv$$